markstringer-dti/markstringer-dti.github.io/dti.md

 He explains that putting people on a stage in front of an audience makes them scared.
 Scared people try to make themselves safe, even if what they're doing is making the group as a whole less safe.
 Even if what they do bores the audience.

 Part of the skill of being a good improviser is knowing how to avoid this need to stay safe.
-Instead good improvisers have the courage to move the story forward.
+Instead, good improvisers have the courage to move the story forward.
 When they hear the suggestion, good improvisers accept there's a pirate ship.
 They make the story interesting and move it forward by dealing with what that means.

 What's fascinating is that all novice improvisers seem to know that mopping the decks is the "right" thing to do.
 There isn't a long discussion.
 It happens in less than a second.
 This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
 What this shows is how good we are at shying away from things that might be dangerous.
 Especially, we tend to avoid anything that will make us change our behaviour or our thinking.

 Johnstone has one suggestion to help the improvisers avoid this "agreed activity".
 This is to have a director who is watching the improvisers and can speak out and direct them during the show.
 The director spots which suggestions will move the story forward.
-She also sees which are suggestions are invitations to "agreed activity" and tell the actors to avoid them.
+She also sees which suggestions are invitations to "agreed activity" and tell the actors to avoid them.

 Let's say a director is watching a scene where there'd been a suggestion of washing the decks.
 She might allow the crew ten seconds of deck washing without advancing the action.
 But then she might shout "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"

+Often improv classes take the form of a set of games.
+The purpose of the games isn't only to have fun (although of course that's important).
+Good improv games are also drills, exercises to improve one aspect of the improviser's abilities.

+There is one game that helps get improvisers out of the habit of agreed activity.
+It's called "new choice."

+It can be used as guard rails, or stabilisers, to help improvisers avoid blocking and agreed activity and move the action of a scene forward.

+The way that the "new choice" game is set up often is that two improvisers get involved in a dialogue.
+A third improviser acts as a referee.
+The two improvisers start a dialogue.
+If the referee isn't happy with one of the responses that the improvisers give, she can shout "new choice" and the improviser has to say something else.

+With this simple exercise, an improviser can make sure that a scene keeps moving forward and avoids blocking.
+Also, the improvisers involved in the scene get to hear the suggestions that are rejected.
+They start to get a sense of what "good" suggestions and responses look like.
+They start to get better at making them first time.

+Coming back to the ship example that we've been using, with three improvisers: Jane, Kate and Lisa.
+If Lisa is the referee, a scene might go like this:

+Jane: Look!
+A pirate ship!
+Kate: Oh no, we'd better be ship shape if the pirates visit.
+Let's scrub the decks.
+Lisa: New choice!
+Kate: Let's polish the brass handles!
+Lisa: New choice!
+Kate: Let's hide in the life boats.
+Lisa: Nods - that's fine.
+Jane: Here we are.
+The lifeboat.
+Lisa: New choice!
+Kate: OMG where are the lifeboats?

+And so on.

 Why am I telling you this?
 Because, of course, this idea of agreed activity is useful in project management.
-People who work on a project can prefer agreed activity to moving the action forward.
-Like improvisers, they do this as a way of avoiding having to think, or needing to change.
+As a first reaction, people who work on a project will prefer agreed activity to moving the action forward.
+Like improvisers, they do this as a way of avoiding having to think or needing to change.
 Instinctively they shy away from the realities of the problem that they're solving.

-We can start to deliver the impossible by avoiding agreed activity.
-We can start to deliver the impossible by spotting the pirate ships on the horizon.
+By encouraging teams to do the opposite, to avoid agreed activity and tackle the pirate ships, we can move the "action" on a project forward.
+We can start to deliver the impossible.
+But how?

 In Agile project management there are lots of opportunities for the team to spot the pirate ship.
 Every day there's a "stand-up" meeting.
 The team talks about what they did the day before, what they're going to do today.
-And in stand up, team members talk about any problems they have that ar  blocking their progress.
+And in stand up, team members talk about any problems they have that are  blocking their progress.
 Reporting these "blockers" is the most important bit of the stand up.
 These blockers are the project's pirate ships.

 Of course, if there's one big thing that's blocking progress, that might be the thing that no-one talks about.
 The signs that there is a pirate ship that needs tackling might not be obvious at first.
 There might not be an obvious Jolly Roger flying and the sound of "Arrrrr!"

 Agreed activity might be a sign that there's something everyone is ignoring.

 If some members of the team have the same update with no variation for days and days.
 That's a sign of agreed activity.
-Another sign is when the the team plans a task and then it doesn't get done.
+Another sign is when the team plans a task and then it doesn't get done.

 Nobody on the team decides to pick it up.
 It may well be that no discussion has been had within the team about why they don't want to pick up this task and tackle it.
 As with the crew on the improvisational stage, they made an agreement.
 They might not have talked about it.
 But they all agreed not to tackle that task.
 Of course, in these situations, it's the job of the project manager to point to that task and ask what it is about this story that means everyone is avoiding it.

+In this situation, the project manager is acting as the director.
+They are sitting "off stage" and instructing the team to tackle something that they've all quietly agreed to ignore.
+Sometimes, the project manager has to take on this role.
+But of course, it's much better, and much more powerful if the team can lean to do this themselves.

 So, one place to spot the pirate ship is stand-up.
 Another is the retrospective.
 That's a meeting that happens, typically every two weeks where the team talks about how the previous sprint went.
 In the retrospective, the team asks these questions:
 * What went well?
 * What didn't go so well?
 * What could be done better?

 Here's one of the many strange things about project management.
 Very often everybody who  is working on a project knows what's wrong with the project.
 So why aren't they saying what they know?
 Maybe it's because they've tried to say or have said and have been ignored.
 Maybe they've been told to back off.
 Maybe they've been threatened with disciplinary action, or even disciplined for pointing out the problem.

 This is the same as if, in an improv show, one of the performers shouted "Look!
 A pirate ship!" and a director sitting next to the stage responded by saying "Shut up about the pirate ship!
 I don't want to hear any more of this negative thinking.
 Clean the decks!
 Any more talk of a pirate ship and you're off the show."